 - Heavy metal, stone or wooden block to use as a cutting and hammering surface for the rivet; we like to use a small granite block

-If making the optional matching drop-in zipper pouch, you should have enough fabric left from your main exterior and lining cuts for the front and back pouch panels and the zipper end tabs – each main panel is just 8” wide x 6” high and the end tabs are each 1¼” x 2½”.
+If making the optional matching drop-in zipper pouch, you should have enough fabric left from your main lining cuts for the front and back pouch panels and the zipper end tabs – each main panel is just 8” wide x 6” high and the end tabs are each 1¼” x 2½”.
 In addition, you’ll need two 8” x 6” panels for the lining, one 15” x 10” panel of mid-weight interfacing, one 7” zipper, and one small D-ring.
 As mentioned above, simply click through here for all the steps.

 - From the fabric for the exterior (the white wide wale corduroy in our sample), cut the following: